 Conclusion: Does it snow in Indiana?

-Yes, it does snow in Indiana!
+So the answer to the question “Is there snow in Indiana?” is, yes, it does snow in Indiana!
 If you plan on visiting Indiana during December through March you are quite likely to encounter snow, so expect it and make the most of it!